winemug/omnipy/README.md

 ## MITM
 Status: Work in progress

-Hijacking a PDM session to take control of the POD.
+A man, a PDM and a POD go to a bar.